williamgrimes/williamgrimes.github.io/essays/bitcoin_paper_companion.md

 </div>
 As an additional firewall, a new key pair should be used for each transaction to keep them from being linked to a common owner.
 Some linking is still unavoidable with multi-input transactions, which necessarily reveal that their inputs were owned by the same owner.
 The risk is that if the owner of a key is revealed, linking could reveal other transactions that belonged to the same owner.
 </blockquote>
-Bitcoin is often perceived as an anonymous payment network, but in actuality it is very transparent since all transactions are recorded.
+Bitcoin is often perceived as an anonymous payment network, but in actuality it is very transparent since all transactions are visible, but the identity of the address owners is not known.
 By combining transactions and through analysing groups of transactions the anonymity of Bitcoin can be compromised.
-Other cryptocurrencies such as Monero, and Zcash attempt to provide a more anonymous payment method, but at the expense of computation.
+Other cryptocurrencies such as Monero, and Zcash attempt to provide a more anonymous payment method, but at the expense of increased computation.

 #### Further reading:
 * <a href="https://bitcoin.org/en/protect-your-privacy" target="_blank">Bitcoin privacy</a>
+* <a href="https://cseweb.ucsd.edu/~smeiklejohn/files/imc13.pdf" target="_blank">Paper: A Fistful of Bitcoins: Characterizing Payments Among Men with No Names</a>

 ## 11. Calculations
 ---